Enterprise-Content-Management/documentum-rest-client-python/readme.md

 ##Instruction
 The instruction is for Windows.
 For other operating system, only steps 1-4 are different.
-Try your luck.
+Please refer to https://docs.python.org/2/using/ for the installation of Python on different OS.

 1. Download and install [Python 2.7.x](https://www.python.org/downloads/)
 2. Add `python` to the environment variable PATH.
 Open a new console and run the command.